seru71/zao-bia-pipeline/README.md

     - fastqs/    - raw FASTQ files created by bcl2fastq
     - drmaa/     - SLURM scripts created automatically (if you are using SLURM; for debugging purposes)
     - qc/        - qc output from FastQC and QUAST

+    and possibly a file:
+    - multisample.fb.vcf - variants joint called on all samples.

-    After finishing, the sample directories will contain:
+    The sample directories will contain:
     - FASTQ files at different processing stages
     - scaffolds in SAMPLE_ID/SAMPLE_ID_mra.fasta
     - contigs in SAMPLE_ID/SAMPLE_ID_mra_contigs.fasta
     - genome assembly files in SAMPLE_ID/SAMPLE_ID_mra (if not removed automatically)

+    Optionally, when mapping is executed the sample directory will contain:
+    - BAM file with reads aligned to the reference genome
+    - VCF file with variants

     If archiving of fastqs/results is on (default; for details see pipeline.config.template), the fastqs/results & QC are copied to preconfigured archive location.
     The scratch directory can be cleared automatically by uncommenting `#@posttask(cleanup_files)` over `complete_run` definition in the pipeline, or by a cron job.